sandialabs/pvOps/README.md

 Copyright and License
 =======

-pvops is copyright through Sandia National Laboratories.
+pvops is copyright through National Technology & Engineering Solutions of Sandia (NTESS).
 The software is distributed under the Revised BSD License.
-See [copyright and license](https://github.com/sandialabs/pvops/blob/master/LICENSE) for more information.
+See the LICENSE file for more information.